crowplexus/yu-pan-ko/dictionary.md

 hitā - Bad / Evil

-homő - Someone who is attracted to someone of the same gender as theirs
+homō - Someone who is attracted to someone of the same gender as theirs

 hūte - Fruit